hermit-os/hermit-rs/README.md

 The kernel and the integration into the Rust runtime are entirely written in Rust and do not use any C/C++ Code.
 We extended the Rust toolchain so that the build process is similar to Rust's usual workflow.
-Rust applications that use the Rust runtime and do not directly use OS services are able to run on RustyHermit without modifications.
+Rust applications that use the Rust runtime and do not directly use OS services are able to run on Hermit without modifications.

 ## Requirements